5 best ways to help your child with SPAG KS2 SATs

 Try playing games involving spelling words or give them exercises where they need to fill in the missing letter.

 Give three misspelled words and one correctly spelled word and have your child circle the correct one.

 If you have Scrabble somewhere hidden away, take it out and make use of those individual letters.

 Have your child spell the words out with the letters.
 Make it interactive for your child so that it doesn’t become a boring spelling routine.

 2. Voracious Vocabbers!

-To help motivate your child, keep a sticker chart and reward them after a certain amount of books.
+To help your child with SPAG, keep a sticker chart and reward them after a certain amount of books.